Souk El Mahsoulat: History and etymology

 This market was founded in 1840 following the orders of the grand vizier Mustapha Saheb Ettabaa.
 But it kept changing its appellation.
-Apart of its current name (Souk El Mahsoulat), it is also called Souk Essaay (or livestock market) and Souk El Foundouk.
+Apart from its current name (Souk El Mahsoulat), it is also called Souk Essaay (or livestock market) and Souk El Foundouk.

 In 1960, the municipality rehabilitated the souk and changed it into a daily fruits and vegetables market.